Current Exhibits

 Explore the History

-The Hale House: A Visual History
+The Hale Farm: A Visual History

 Step back in time with this visual chronology of the Hale House history.
 Images dating back to the early days of photography, through the present day tell the story of just a fraction of the property’s 329 years.